-Consistent with the process established to identify our median employee for 2017, we identified the median employee as of October 1, 2018 by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) target bonus for 2018, and (C) the estimated fair value of any equity awards granted during the fiscal year ended December 31, 2018 and, (ii) ranking this aggregated compensation measure for our employees from lowest to highest.
-This calculation was performed for all employees, excluding Dr. Schenkein.
+Consistent with the process established to identify our median employee for 2018, we identified the median employee as of October 1, 2019 by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) target bonus for 2019, and (C) the estimated fair value of any equity awards granted during the fiscal year ended December 31, 2019 and, (ii) ranking this aggregated compensation measure for our employees from lowest to highest.
+Amounts paid in currencies other than U.S. Dollars were converted based on the average annual exchange rate as of October 1, 2019.
+This calculation was performed for all employees, excluding Dr. Fouse.
+This process resulted in the identification of an employee whose 2019 compensation was anomalous.
+As a result, we selected an alternate median employee, whose compensation is substantially similar to the aforementioned employee based on the compensation measure used to select the median employee (as disclosed above), while also being more representative of the other individuals at and near the median of our employee population.